IIIF/cookbook-recipes/recipe/0022-linking-with-a-hotspot/index.md

 ## Use Case

 You want to be able to click on a region of an image and be redirected to another resource.
-For one example, in an image showing multiple objects or parts, you want to see a detailed version of the content of the annotated part.
-As another possibility, you have digitized a table of contents and you want the user to be able to click on a chapter entry and be redirected the correct place.
+For example, in an image showing multiple objects or parts, you want to see a detailed version of the content of the annotated part.
+As another possibility, you have digitized a table of contents and you want the user to be able to click on a chapter entry and be redirected to the correct place.

 ## Implementation Notes